AnnoyedPlatypus/domain-for-sale/README.md

 # Domain For Sale Landing Page

-I created a free webpage template to sale your domain.
-It's Fast and efficiently and purchaser can email you throught this free template.
+Landing page for a domain for sale.
+Intended to be deployed to a serverless option like S3.

+Updated wording and form submission sends to an API - compared to the original.

 ## To Use
-You can clone folder & host on you server.
+You can clone this repo & host it yourself.
 But you need to change certain elements.
+Just open the index.html file and edit as needed.
+The items to change are noted in the code.

 - Page title
 - Domain sale price
 - Email address on index & contact page
-- Phone Number
 - Your name and other information
+- Form submission API endpoint
+- Google recaptcha key